ppy/osu-wiki/wiki/Beatmaps/History_of_Loved/en.md

 The [Loved](/wiki/Beatmaps#loved) beatmap category is currently managed by [Project Loved](/wiki/Project_Loved).
 However, this wasn't always the case.
 Project Loved is the third main system that has promoted beatmaps to Loved; prior to it, there were other methods to do so, as well as long periods of stagnation for the Loved category.

-## Feature Request (February 2015)
+## Feature Request (Feb 2015)

-On 2 February, 2015, the feature request *[New beatmap category for good unrankable mapsets](https://osu.ppy.sh/community/forums/topics/293841)* was posted.
+On 2015-02-02, the feature request *[New beatmap category for good unrankable mapsets](https://osu.ppy.sh/community/forums/topics/293841)* was posted.
 It detailed another way outside of the [ranking process](/wiki/Submission/Beatmap_Ranking_Procedure) for maps to have leaderboards, and quickly gained traction as players showed concern about the ranking process becoming too strict and not allowing for some maps to house competition.

 Another reason this request became popular is that very unconventional or game-breaking maps could have never fit the [ranking criteria](/wiki/Ranking_Criteria).
 Players were interested in competition on some of these maps, such as ones featuring "2B" styles,<!-- TODO: would be nice if I could link to somewhere that explains this, like a glossary of mapping styles or something --> *[Aspire](/wiki/Glossary#aspire)*-like gameplay, or [TAG co-op](/wiki/Glossary#tag) elements.

 By late 2016, this feature request held the second-most stars in the forum's history with nearly 13,000 priority.

-## Community Voting (October 2016 – January 2017)
+## Community Voting (Oct 2016 – Jan 2017)

 When [Loved was first created](https://osu.ppy.sh/home/news/2016-10-17-here-comes-the-love), it aimed to address everything in the feature request.
 Polls were opened by ![][flag_AU] [Ephemeral](https://osu.ppy.sh/users/102335) on the forums where anyone could help decide which maps would become Loved.
 Details of the voting system were explained in the *[Show Your Love!](https://osu.ppy.sh/home/news/2016-10-21-show-your-love)* news post.